MMAR: Towards Lossless Multi-Modal Auto-Regressive Probabilistic Modeling: Introduction

 Given that the most advanced image understanding~\citep{internvl} and generation~\citep{sd3} models rely on the language priors $p(T)$ of pre-trained large language models (LLMs), the most straight-forward approach for joint image-text probabilistic modeling is to convert images into discrete tokens similar to text.
 This way, images are treated as a form of language and integrated into the auto-regressive modeling of text, as seen in models like MARS~\citep{mars}, LlamaGen~\citep{llamagen}, and Chameleon~\citep{chameleon}.
 This method leverages the powerful text modeling capabilities of various open-source pre-trained LLMs, along with their highly optimized training and inference frameworks.
-However, discretization on the continuous image space introduces an information bottleneck, inevitably leading to a loss of image details and reducing the model’s information capacity.
-This limitation is quantitatively evident in the image understanding performance: existing methods based on image token discretization fall short when compared to the LLaVA model, which utilizes continuous CLIP representations~\citep{show-o}.While there are theoretically feasible methods to mitigate this information bottleneck, such as significantly increasing the number of tokens or the size of the VQ codebook, these approaches would substantially increase the training difficulty for both LLMs and VQ-VAE models.
+However, the code-book size strictly restricts the information capacity per token, leading to a loss of image details and reducing the model’s information capacity when the image token number is small.
+This limitation is quantitatively evident in the image understanding performance: most of the existing methods based on image token discretization~\citep{chameleon, show-o} fall short when compared to the LLaVA model, which utilizes continuous CLIP representations.
+Although some approaches can mitigate this bottleneck, such as increasing the number of tokens (4096 tokens per 512x512 image for EMU3~\citep{emu3}) or increasing the size of the VQ code-book, these approaches would substantially increase the training cost for both LLMs and VQ-VAE models.
+In contrast, without the restriction of code-book size, continuous image tokenizers can compress images much more efficiently.
+Recent research~\citep{dcae} even shows that it is possible to compress a 128x128 image patch into a single continuous image token without significant detail loss, resulting in only 16 tokens per 512x512 image.
+This indicates huge potential of using continuous image tokens instead of discrete ones.